Eyupkosee/App-Store-PomodoTask/README.md

 - **Pomodoro Timer**: Work in 25-minute intervals followed by a 5-minute break.
 - **Customizable Settings**: Adjust the timer and break durations to fit your workflow.
 - **Notifications**: Get notified when it's time to take a break or get back to work.
-- **Statistics**: Track your productivity and see how much time you've dedicated to each task.

 ## Download PomodoTask